hansroh/skitai/README.rst

 Skitai 'was' Services
 =======================

 Skitai handle request connection with asynchronously, also has threads and porcess ass workers.
-Then it works fine with synchronous apps and libraries. you can use standard database client libraries or requests modeul for API calls.
+So it works fine with synchronous apps and libraries. you can use standard database client libraries or requests module for API calls.

-Also Skitai provide asynchronous request methods for these operations for efficient.
+But Skitai's main event loop (using asyncore.loop) can be used for not only client's requests else request to another servers(API, Database engine...) asynchronously.
+I think if I don't use this capabitities, it would be wasting resources.
+Then, Skitai provide asynchronous request methods for these operations.

 Skitai 'was' means *WSGI Application Service*.